renyixin666/renyixin.github.io/_pages/about.md

 ### 🏖️ Biography

 I am a final-year PhD student in the Department of Computer Science at Fudan University, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
-Previously, I received my B.S. degree in Automation from the University of Science and Technology of China.
+Previously, I received my B.S. degree in Automation from the University of Science and Technology of China (USTC).

 *Internship Experience:*
 I have interned at Alibaba, Huawei Terminal Cloud Department, and Tencent, where I participated in a research internship as part of the Rhino-Bird Talent Cultivation Program.